A Travel Price Comparison for United States of America Vail vs. Las Vegas for Food, Nightlife, Music, and Resorts

 Is there more to do in Vail or Las Vegas?

 Travelers will usually find more to do in Las Vegas.
 Although Vail and Las Vegas are popular destinations, Las Vegas has more sights and attractions for tourists.
-Las Vegas is very popular for its museums, theatre productions, food, nightlife, music, resorts, shopping, and big city activities, while Vail attracts visitors for its skiing, hiking, christmas markets, small town charm, impressive beauty, and quaint atmosphere.
+Las Vegas is very popular for its museums and attractions, theatre productions, food, nightlife, music, resorts, shopping, and big city activities, while Vail attracts visitors for its skiing, hiking, christmas markets, small town charm, impressive beauty, and quaint atmosphere.
 Vail is famous for its world-class skiing, charming mountain town atmosphere, and adventurous outdoor activities.
 Las Vegas is famous for its magnificent resorts, world-class nightlife, all-you-can-eat buffets, and long running productions.
 It is also well known for The Strip.

 How is Vail different from Las Vegas?